ransome1/sleek/README.md

 <a href='https://flathub.org/apps/details/com.github.ransome1.sleek'><img width='180' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

 ### Download the binary
-You can find binaries for Windows, MacOS and Linux on the <a href="https://github.com/ransome1/sleek/releases/latest">release page</a>.
+You can download sleek for Windows, MacOS and Linux on the <a href="https://github.com/ransome1/sleek/releases/latest">release page</a>.

 ### This app is open source and you can help this project by
 * contributing <a href="https://github.com/ransome1/sleek/issues">bug reports, code improvements, features or simply suggest new features</a>.